-Details of the business activities and acquisitions made during the year can be found in the Strategic Review on pages 3 to 18 and in Note 12 to the Consolidated Financial Statements respectively.
+Details of the business activities and acquisitions made during the year can be found in the Strategic Review on pages 17 to 30 and in Note 12 of the Consolidated Financial Statements respectively.

 Political donations

 The Group made no political donations during the year (2017: nil).